Dior: Arrival of Bernard Arnault

 The production of Dior Haute Couture was spun off into a subsidiary named Christian Dior Couture in 1995.
 Also, the "La Parisienne" watch model was released – embodied in the watch "Parisian Chic".
 By that year, revenue for the label rose to USD 177 million, with a net income of USD 26.9 million.
-Under the influence of Anna Wintour, editor and chief of Vogue, CEO Arnault appointed British designer John Galliano to replace Gianfranco Ferré in 1997 (Galliano on CBS News: "without Anna Wintour I would certainly not be at the house of Dior").
+Under the influence of Anna Wintour, editor and chief of Vogue, CEO Arnault appointed British designer John Galliano to replace Gianfranco Ferré in 1997.
 This choice of a British designer, once again instead of a French one, is said to have "ruffled some French feathers".
 Arnault himself stated that he "would have preferred a Frenchman", but that "talent has no nationality".
 He even compared Galliano to Christian Dior himself, noting that "Galliano has a creative talent very close to that of Christian Dior.
 He has the same extraordinary mixture of romanticism, feminism, and modernity that symbolised Monsieur Dior.
 In all of his creations – his suits, his dresses – one finds similarities to the Dior style."
 Galliano sparked further interest in Dior with somewhat controversial fashion shows, such as "Homeless Show" (models dressed in newspapers and paper bags) or "S&M Show".
 Meanwhile, Dior licenses were being reduced further by new president and CEO Sidney Toledano.
 On 15 October 1997, the Dior headquarters store on Avenue Montaigne was reopened –it had been closed and remodeled by Peter Marino – in a celebrity-studded event including Nicole Kidman, Demi Moore and Jacques Chirac.
 That year, Christian Dior Couture also took over all thirteen boutique franchises from Japan's Kanebo.

 In May 1998, another Dior boutique was opened in Paris.
 This time the store opened its doors on the Left Bank, Place Saint-Germain-des-Prés.
 Also this year, Victoire de Castellane became lead designer of Dior Fine Jewellery and the first Dior Fine Jewellery boutique opened in New York City.
 Paris itself would witness the opening of the first Parisian Dior Fine Jewellery boutique the following year, at 28 Avenue Montaigne.
-The perfume "J'adore" was released in 1999, and on 5 October 1999, Galliano released the Dior Spring-Summer 2000 ready-to-wear fashion show, debuting the new Saddle bag.
-In the same year, Dior's long watch partner Benedom joined the LVMH group.
-In 2000, Galliano's leadership was extended to Ready to wear, accessories, advertising and communications.
-The first campaign under his leadership was photographed by Nick Knight and featured two women simulating intercourse.
+The perfume "J'adore" was released in 1999.